 also conducts reviews of tenant involvement and works with landlords on

-He has previously worked with LB Hammersmith and Fulham on a review of resident involvement, helped set up Red Kite Community Housing Improvement Commission and Rochdale Boroughwide Housing's Tenant Scrutiny Commission, supported LB Croydon Tenant Scrutiny Panel on their first two service reviews and West Lancashire Borough Council on regulatory compliance.
+He has previously worked with LB Hammersmith and Fulham on a review of resident involvement, helped set up Red Kite Community Housing Improvement Commission, Shropshire Housing Group's Tenant and Resident Improvement Panel and Rochdale Boroughwide Housing's Tenant Scrutiny Commission, supported LB Croydon Tenant Scrutiny Panel on their first three service reviews and West Lancashire Borough Council on regulatory compliance.

 Phil is the Vice Chair of Wulvern Housing and leads for Wulvern Housing on regulatory compliance.

 Phil has published a Case Study into how resident scrutiny can drive housing and care accountability and a related article for the Guardian.
 Phil has been interviewed by BBC 5 Live, BBCs Radio West Midlands, Three Counties, Kent and Merseyside.